uvipen/Yolo-v2-pytorch/README.md

 <img src="demo/coco2014_2017_1.jpg" width="280"> <img src="demo/coco2014_2017_2.jpg" width="280"> <img src="demo/coco2014_2017_3.jpg" width="280">

 The results suggests that the model is capable of recognizing and detecting objects successfully, as evidenced by the provided visual results and test scenarios on different datasets.
 However, for a more detailed understanding of the model's performance, it's important to review the upcoming mAP statistics and potentially explore additional metrics or qualitative assessments.

+## Contribution Guidelines

+Contributions are welcome!
+If you'd like to contribute to the DSA Linked List Application, please follow these guidelines:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and submit a pull request.

+Happy coding!